Got a great idea? We want to help it take flight.

 Phase 1: Application Review

-The first stage of investor review consists of all Angel Oregon Fall Program investors ranking the remaining GUST applications based on criteria provided that aligns with the “milestone money” focus of this investment award program.
+The first stage of investor review consists of all Angel Oregon Spring Program investors ranking the remaining applications based on criteria provided that aligns with the “milestone money” focus of this investment award program.
 An additional cut will be made following this review.
 If you do not make this cut, a member of the due diligence team will reach out to you to discuss your application and offer suggestions for improvement plus other feedback.

 Phase 2: Presentations

-Early stage start-ups that make it through this review will then present to the Angel Oregon Fall Program investors as part of the first investor meeting.
+Early stage start-ups that make it through this review will then present to the Angel Oregon Spring Program investors as part of the first investor meeting.
 You will be given details of the requirements for this presentation at least one week in advance of the meeting.

 Following the first round of presentations, there may be additional cuts.
 If you do not make this cut, a member of the due diligence team will reach out to you to offer suggestions for improvement plus other feedback.